Why is black mould such an issue?

-A professional cleaner will likely look at the damage done by the black mould before deciding on a solution.
-With one of the most popular solutions being steam cleaning.
+A professional cleaner will likely look at the black mould’s damage before deciding on a solution, with one of the most popular solutions being power washing.

 If, however, you choose the DIY avenue, our first cleaning must-have is bleach.
-First things first, if you are removing black mould from an exterior stone wall then it is recommended you use an oxygen-based bleach rather than a chlorine-based one.
+First, if you remove black mould from an exterior stone wall, then it is recommended you use an oxygen-based bleach rather than a chlorine-based one.
 You are protecting the environment around you and your plant life.
 Once applied directly to the problem area, used a hard-wired brush to scrub the solution into the stonework.
-Then allow it to sit for up to half an hour, before rinsing thoroughly.
+Then allow it to sit for up to half an hour before rinsing thoroughly.

-Another remedy for removing black mould, accessible for both its effectiveness and its natural base ingredients, is Borax.
-Borax, when mixed with water, creates a solution ideal for use outside, containing natural plant nutrients as part of the ingredient list.
+Another remedy for removing black mould, accessible for its effectiveness and natural based ingredients, is Borax.
+When mixed with water, Borax creates a solution ideal for use outside, containing natural plant nutrients as part of the ingredient list.